What to do if you can’t pay your mortgage

 You might find it helpful to discuss ways to increase your income with an experienced adviser.
 You can get advice from a Citizens Advice Bureau.

 Remember to take all the paperwork about your mortgage and any other debts that you want help with.
-If you want to work out your budget yourself, use our budgeting tool.
+If you want to work out your budget yourself, use a budgeting tool.

 Check if you’re eligible for benefits